 Advancing wholesale tokenized markets in Australia

-Project Acacia is a national initiative led by the Reserve Bank of Australia (RBA) and the Digital Finance Cooperative Research Centre (DFCRC), exploring how digital money and distributed ledger infrastructure can support the development of wholesale tokenised asset markets.
+Project Acacia is a national research initiative led by the Reserve Bank of Australia (RBA) and the Digital Finance Cooperative Research Centre (DFCRC), exploring how digital money and distributed ledger infrastructure can support wholesale tokenized asset markets.

 The Challenge: Modernizing wholesale markets without compromising trust

-Wholesale financial markets rely on complex settlement infrastructure that must balance efficiency, resilience, and regulatory certainty.
-As tokenisation of real-world assets accelerates, market participants and regulators face a critical question: how can new forms of digital money be safely integrated into existing wholesale market structures?
+Wholesale financial markets rely on settlement infrastructure that must balance efficiency, resilience and regulatory certainty.
+As tokenization of real-world assets accelerates, market participants and regulators face a critical question: how can new forms of digital money be safely integrated into existing wholesale market structures?

 - Supporting multiple forms of digital money alongside existing settlement assets